-Market: This approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
+Market: This approach uses prices and other relevant information generated by market transactions involving identical or compare bla assets or liabilities.

+or comparable assets or liabilities.

 Income: This approach uses valuation techniques to convert future amounts to a single present value amount based on current market expectations.

-Cost: This approach is based on the amount that would be required to replace the service capacity of an asset (replacement cost).
+Cost: This approach is based on the amount that would be required to replace the service capacity of an asset

+(replacement cost).